 Judges sometimes make errors, just like everyone involved in the judicial process occasionally does.
 A Judge’s error may mean that you can appeal and correct the trial court’s decision.
 Appellate litigation differs from trial Court practice in many aspects.
 Some of the differences are as follows:

-- A valid claim for an appeal typically occurs under more limited circumstances that at the trial court level.
+- A valid claim for an appeal typically occurs under more limited circumstances than at the trial court level.
 Essentially, an appellate litigant must show that the Judge misapplied the law or abused their discretion in a harmful manner.

 - Appellate cases involve a distinct set of procedural rules and deadlines.